giacman/markov_chain_project/README.md

 # markov chain project

-## This is the final Project of a Python course on codeacademy pro: https://www.codecademy.com/final_project/python
+## This is the final Project of codeacademy Pro Python course: https://www.codecademy.com/final_project/python

 The goal of this application is to use Markov Chains to generate new songs with lyrics in the style of Pulp singer Jarvis Cocker.